In This Article

 How to Find Your Natural Part

-- Long or Oval: If you have a long or oval face shape like Beyoncé, try a super flattering side part.
-While trendy, middle parts can further elongate the face.
+If you have a long or oval face shape like Olivia Munn, try a super flattering side part.
+Trendy, middle parts can further elongate the face.
 Try parting your hair in line with the arch of your eyebrow.
 Don't feel that you're restricted to only these parts, though, because Cleveland and Ceka both say long or oval face shapes look good with any part!

-People with round and square face shapes, such as Drew Barrymore and Jennifer Aniston, respectively, have a couple of options that work well for different reasons.
-A middle part helps soften the edges of a square face and helps sharpen the roundness of a round face.
+People with round face shapes, such as Drew Barrymore, have a couple of options that work well for different reasons.
+Cleveland recommends the middle part since it helps sharpen the roundness of a round face.
 Meanwhile, Toth advises round-shape types to go with a side part.
 "It add[s] balance to your face by creating vertical angles over the sides," he adds.

 Some parts work better than others with different hair textures.

-- Thick: Straight or wavy hair with a lot of volume looks great with center parts, but remember to avoid centering it precisely in the middle of your head.
+Ceka says hair with a lot of volume looks great with a center part, but remember to avoid centering it precisely in the middle of your head.
 You want your part off just a tiny bit to allow the thick hair to fall like sheets on both sides of the face.

-- Fine: If your hair tends to be on the thin side, try switching up the sides of your part to add body and oomph to the crown.
+If your hair tends to be on the thin side, try switching up the sides of your part to add body and oomph to the crown.
 "The best parts for fine hair are very finely zig-zagged so you don’t see a lot of your scalp at the part, " says Toth.
 When you switch your hair's part to the other side of your head, the roots will lift and give you more volume.
 For the side of the head with the least amount of hair, he recommends tucking the hair behind the ear.